 - Be willing to intern without a stipend or to raise funding for your living expenses.
 If you have financial needs, let us know and we will support however we can.

-- Demonstrate a desire to go beyond models of service and charity toward models of justice where cycles of poverty are broken.
+- We prioritize interns that are passionate about going beyond models of service and charity toward models of justice where cycles of poverty are broken.